 When it comes to building a business, photographers today have more resources to work with than ever before.
-As of 2018, monetizing your photography can come in a variety of non-conventional forms: through making connections on Instagram, selling your photos to stock photography sites, working with brands who are looking to expand their digital presence, or even providing online photography courses and workshops from home.
+Monetizing your photography can come in a variety of non-conventional forms: through making connections on Instagram, selling your photos to stock photography sites, working with brands who are looking to expand their digital presence, or even providing online photography courses and workshops from home.

 But what if there was another way to make money with your skill set?
 Recently, up-and-coming photographers have looked to Adobe Lightroom as a medium to monetize their creativity.
 After the online stock photography market developed in the late 2000s and subsequently grew in popularity, it also became highly competitive, leaving photographers with fewer opportunities to make a decent wage selling photos to stock sites.
 Now, photographers have turned to creating online shops that house presets and custom filters as an option for entrepreneurial growth.